Lavender

 The benefits of lavender

-Lavender: botany, history and varieties
+Lavender: botany, history, and varieties

-Common lavender, or Lavandula angustifolia Miller (Latin name), grows wild in Mediterranean regions and is cultivated in the sunny fields of Provence.
+Lavender, or Lavandula angustifolia Miller (Latin name), grows wild in Mediterranean regions and is cultivated in the sunny fields of Provence.
 It belongs to the Lamiaceae family.

 There are several species, but three are particularly used in herbal medicine: